HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity strategy for small and medium business

-If using the mobile devices to hold the company credentials, make sure to protect the devices with strong passwords, encrypted data, and install security apps to prevent your files from stealing when the phone is using public networks.
+If using mobile devices to hold company credentials, protect the devices with strong passwords and encrypted data, and install security apps to prevent your files from stealing when the phone is using public networks.

 1. Ken Jenkins – Principal and Founder of EmberSec